-According to mythology, Japan's first Emperor Jimmu was a descendant of the Sun Goddess Amaterasu and enthroned in the year 660 BC.
+According to mythology, Japan's first emperor, Emperor Jimmu, was a descendant of the Sun Goddess Amaterasu and enthroned in the year 660 BC.
 While the myths are not considered historically accurate, it is commonly accepted that emperors have reigned over Japan for more than 1500 years, and that they have all descended from the same family.
 The imperial crest is a 16-petaled chrysanthemum flower.

-Despite the fact that the effective power of the emperors was limited or purely symbolic throughout most of Japan's history, all actual rulers, from the Fujiwara and Hojo regents to the Minamoto and Tokugawashoguns respected the emperor and were keen in having the imperial legitimization for their position as rulers.
+Despite the fact that the effective power of the emperors was limited or purely symbolic throughout most of Japan's history, all actual rulers, from the Fujiwara and Hojo regents to the Minamoto and Tokugawashogun respected the emperor and were keen in having the imperial legitimization for their position as rulers.

 With the Meiji Restoration of 1868, the Tokugawa shogunate was overthrown, and Emperor Meiji became the head of state.
 Under the new Meiji constitution, the Emperor held sovereign power, and his political and military power was theoretically close to absolute.
-In practice, however, the real power first laid with the oligarchic genro and later with the generals and admirals.
+In practice, however, the real power first laid with the oligarchic genro and later with the prime ministers, generals and admirals.

 Places of interest related to the Imperial Family